Things to do in Shoreditch London

 Rub shoulders with market traders

 A couple of hundred meters south of Shoreditch, Old Spitalfields Market has been in operation since around 1666 – the year fire devastated much of central London.
-For centuries a wholesale market open only to traders, the early 2000s saw its redevelopment into a hub for the public.
+For centuries, a wholesale market open only to traders, the early 2000s saw its redevelopment into a hub for the public.

 It’s Victorian era structures provide an atmospheric backdrop for seeking out everything from the latest fashions to street food.
-Open daily, the complex has a pop up vintage market every Thursday, a vinyl fair on Fridays and a mix of arts and crafts throughout the week.
+Open daily, the complex has a pop-up vintage market every Thursday, a vinyl fair on Fridays, and a mix of arts and crafts throughout the week.

-The backdrop of an otherwise ordinary terraced east London street is not necessarily where you’d expect the explosion of color that is Columbia Road Flower Market either.
-Each Sunday the narrow street becomes a jungle of plants, with connecting roads seeing a spillover of plants and café tables.
+The backdrop of an otherwise ordinary terraced east London street is not necessarily where you’d expect the explosion of color that is Columbia Road Flower Market, either.
+Each Sunday, the narrow street becomes a jungle of plants, with connecting roads seeing a spillover of plants and café tables.

 Explore the Shoreditch of yesteryear

 Old Spitalfields Market isn’t the only attraction in Shoreditch to have undergone regeneration.
-Still known to many as the Geffryre Museum, but rebranded the Museum of the Home, this former almshouse on Kingsland Road explores home life from the year 1600 to the present day.
+Still known to many as the Geffrye Museum, but rebranded the Museum of the Home, this former almshouse on Kingsland Road explores home life from the year 1600 to the present day.

 Visitors are able to pass through rooms from multiple ages, including a drawing room from 1870 and a loft apartment from the late 1990s.
 The period gardens are a nice spot to escape the hubbub of Shoreditch High Street.

 Operating in a similar vein, Dennis Severs’ House has been dressed up into an approximation of a home of Huguenots in the 1700s.
-Protestants from France, the Huguenots are just one of a series of groups who have sought refuge in London’s cheaper neighborhoods alongside Jews and Bengali immigrants, creating one of the world’s most diverse cities in the process!
+Protestants from France, the Huguenots are just one of a series of groups who have sought refuge in London’s cheaper neighborhoods alongside Jewish and Bengali immigrants, creating one of the world’s most diverse cities in the process!

 Satisfy your hunger